 VITROVEX® by NAUTILUS MARINE SERVICE GmbH

-Nautilus Marine Service is a German-based specialized company to manufacture pressure housings made of glass (VITROVEX) for use in the deep sea.
+Nautilus Marine Service is a German-based specialized company that manufactures deep sea pressure housings made of VITROVEX® glass.
 The company was founded in 1985 and has been investing continuously in people and technology to maintain the technical leadership in the products on offer.
-Nautilus Marine Service is closely associated with regional distributors around the world and exports over 90% of its VITROVEX glass products to more than 30 countries.
+Nautilus Marine Service is closely associated with regional distributors around the world and exports over 90% of its VITROVEX® glass products to more than 30 countries.
 All well-known marine research facilities are among these customers.

 Nautilus Marine Service pursues long-term goals and partnerships with its customers, employees and business partners and acts sustainably in accordance with the best interests of its customers without losing sight of its long-term viability.

-The main product range of the company Nautilus Marine Service are floatation and instrument housings made of glass under the brand name VITROVEX.
-VITROVEX glass belongs to the group of borosilicate glasses, which are characterized by their low sensitivity to temperature changes (due to the low temperature expansion) and their high resistance to chemical agents.
+Nautilus Marine Service's main product range are floatation and instrument housings made of glass under the brand name VITROVEX®.
+VITROVEX® glass belongs to the group of borosilicate glasses, which are characterized by their low sensitivity to temperature changes (due to the low temperature expansion) and their high resistance to chemical agents.

 Nautilus Marine Service offers floatation and instrument housings in different shapes (spherical, cylindrical, and capsular) and in a wide variety of outside diameters from approx. 2” up to 20".
-Depending on the wall size and diameter, they can withstand pressures of up to 1200bar.
-In addition, these glass housings can be integrated with metal or plastic parts (e.g. made of Titanium) to meet the diverse needs of primarily scientific customers.
-Examples include alternate sealing techniques, flanges to separate and connect them or protection items against mechanical impact.
-Very often there is a need to incorporate third-party items also such as bulkheads, feedthroughs, transponders etc. Nautilus Marine Service has developed appropriate interfaces and procedures to this effect and supports its implementation.
+Depending on wall size and diameter, they can withstand pressures of up to 1200bar.
+In addition, these glass housings can be integrated with metal (e.g. Titanium) or plastic parts to meet the diverse needs of primarily scientific customers.
+Examples include alternate sealing techniques, flanges to separate and connect hemispheres or protection items against mechanical impact.
+Very often there is a need to incorporate third-party items also such as bulkheads, feedthroughs, transponders and many others.
+Nautilus Marine Service has developed appropriate interfaces and procedures to this effect and supports its implementation.

-Nautilus Marine Service operates its own fully computer-controlled pressure test facility (ID 700mm, length 1400mm) in which all pressure housings can be tested up to 1300bar.
+Nautilus Marine Service operates its own fully computer-controlled pressure test facility (inner diameter 700mm, length 1400mm) in which all pressure housings can be tested up to 1300bar.